 “She’s worried about you.”

 Joel shuts his eyes and pretends to nap.
-When they open again, Leandro is no longer there.
+When he opens them again, Leandro is no longer there.

 That afternoon, they bring an unconscious man to the other bed.
 His wife arrives soon after.
-She pores over every cut and bruise on Joel.
-She leaves when night falls.
+She pores over every cut and bruise on Joel, and leaves when night falls.

 The next morning, several people come into the room and assemble around the other man’s bed.
-It looks like like tourist group.
+It looks like a tour group.

 “They removed a stone this big,” the wife whispers.
-“You could shoot it with a slingshot.”
+“Suitable for a slingshot.”

 Joel smiles for the first time in weeks.
-Rio’s penchant for exaggeration even makes its way into hospital whispers, he thinks.
+Rio’s penchant for exaggeration can be found even into whispers, he thinks.

-In the afternoon, the tour group leaves.
-There’s only the wife, who closes the curtain between the two beds to ensure privacy for the harsh comments so typical of marriages.
+In the afternoon, the visitors leave.
+Only the wife is left.
+She closes the curtain between the two beds to ensure privacy for some harsh conjugal commentary.
 “You’re never touching a sausage again, Lourival.
 You’re going to drink two liters of water a day.
 Even if you have to wear a diaper to bed.”

 Joel smiles a second time.
-He has a broken leg, three cracked ribs, eighteen stitches on his forehead, and chafing everywhere.
+He has a broken leg, three cracked ribs, eighteen stitches on his forehead, bruises everywhere.
 His only visitor is Leandro, the intern turned reporter and the boss who he helped to make.
 His roommate’s got unobstructed kidneys and company.
-And yet, in the other bed was everything he had no desire to be: a man whose face was etched with decades’ worth of sacrifices to pay for an apartment where he avoided his own wife.
-Who would live his last and
+And yet, in the other bed was everything he had no desire to be.
+A sad, defeated man, face etched with decades’ worth of sacrifices to pay for an apartment where he avoided his own wife.
+A man who would live his last and

 24

-most difficult years alongside someone deteremined to make them worse.
-An entire life invested in a comfortable retirement, and yet when his time came what he got was attitude, dieting, and adult diapers.
+most trying years alongside someone determined to make them worse.
+His entire life spent working toward a comfortable retirement, and yet all he got was attitude, dieting, and diapers.

-That and more was why, when Joel still had plans for growing old, he said he would find a caregiver.
-Like the young nurse who comes into the room every two days to take his blood pressure.
+That was why, when Joel still had plans for growing old, he was intent on finding a caregiver.
+Like the young nurse who comes to take his blood pressure.
 Now and then she returns his compliments with a half-smile.

-“Why should I grow old with a wrinkly, miserable woman whose dentures arefloating in a jam jar?” he would ask his friends when they met for their weekly drink.
+“Why should I grow old with a wrinkly, miserable woman with dentures floating in a jam jar?” he would ask his friends at the bar.
 “Someone nagging me about my cholesterol.
 Don’t drink this, Joel, don’t eat that, Joel, get out, Joel, come here, Joel.
 The only rest I’d get is during the evening soaps.
-When I reach a ripe old age, when all I can do is slide my feet across the floor and need someone to help me with my shoes, I’ll find a caregiver.
-All the parts where they ought to be, nice perfume, a bit of spice.
-She’ll know what to cook so I don’t get heartburn or my latest ailment, night gases.
-After dinner, she’ll sit next to me and we’ll watch the news.
-She isn’t going to make a fuss if I need to rest my hand on her leg.
-She’ll ask, “You need anything else, Mister Joel?”
-With a bit of sugar.
-Now and then I’ll give her a little extra money.
-Take this, Katilene, it’s for you to buy some lipstick.
+When I reach a ripe old age and need someone to help me with my shoes, I’ll find a caregiver.
+Young, curvy, everything where it ought to be.
+She’ll know what to cook so I don’t get heartburn or gassy.
+After dinner, we’ll watch the news together.
+She won’t mind, if I need to rest my hand on her leg.
+Need anything else, Mister Joel? she’ll ask me, in a sweet little tone.
+Now and then I’ll give her some extra cash.
+Take this, Katilene, go buy yourself some lipstick.
 Now get over here, show me a little love.
 God save me from old women.
 Look, there’s one crossing the square.
-A body like spoonfuls of mashed potatoes.
-Hair like corn silk, oyster eyes, and a swollen face.
+Her body looks like spoonfuls of mashed potatoes.
+Hair stringy as corn silk, oyster eyes on a swollen face.
 Surly.
 That lady’s had such a bad life she can’t unscrew her face.”